brgtrainings/brgtrainings.github.io/_projects/voting-app/part6.md

 So far we have played with static dummy data.

-Let's store the voting result and update the count whenever we vote the specific dish.
+Let's store the voting result and update the count whenever we vote for the specific dish.

 ## Adding YAML Store library